Automatic Meter Reading

 The data file accompanying the example has only one meter reading and has been captured at center frequency of 915 MHz.
 Using RTL-SDR or ADALM-PLUTO, the example will display readings from multiple meters when it is run for a longer period in a residential neighborhood.

 You can further explore AMR signals using the AMRExampleApp user interface.
 This app allows you to select the signal source and change the center frequency of the RTL-SDR or ADALM-PLUTO.
-To launch the app, type AMRExampleApp in the MATLAB Command Window or click the link.
-This user interface is shown in the following figure
+This link launchs the AMRExampleApp app shown here.

 You can also explore the following functions for details of the physical layer, AMR message formats:

-A version of the example that works with multiple radios is amrMultipleRadios.m.
-This allows you to examine the frequency hop patterns for a meter by setting different center frequencies per radio device available.
+For a version of the example that works with multiple radios, see AMRMultipleRadios.m.
+The multiple radio version allows you to examine the frequency hop patterns for a meter by setting different center frequencies per radio device available.
 The script is set for two radios, but can be extended for any number.